How to set up a monogram for machine embroidery

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 Perhaps one of the reasons why you bought an embroidery machine was to be able to add monograms to home decor and clothing items.
-That’s certainly a good reason.
-However, before you can monogram anything you will need to know how to set up a monogram file and get it onto your embroidery machine.
+That’s certainly a good reason, and a very common reason.
+In fact, some people refer to embroidery machines as a “monogram machine.”
+However, before you can monogram anything, you will need to know how to set up a monogram file and get it onto your embroidery machine.

-A classic monogram features the person’s first initial of the last name slightly larger and in the center between two other letters.
+A classic 3 letter monogram for an individual incorporates the first initial of a person’s first, middle and last name.
+However, in a classic 3 letter monogram, the person’s first initial of the last name is slightly larger and in the center between two other letters.
 The letter to the left should be the first initial of the person‘s first name, and the letter to the right should be the first initial of the person’s middle name.

 If your monogramming something for a couple, the convention is to prominently display the shared last name initial largest in the center with the woman’s first initial on the left and the man’s first initial on the right.
 For same-sex couples I would imagine the order of the initials it doesn’t matter, but to be safe, I would ask the couple.
 Another tricky situation?
 Couples who don’t share a last initial.
 Again this may require some consultation with the couple for whom you are creating a monogram.

-If I’m embroidering on a shirt cuff or a bow tie for a man, I often ignore monogram convention and just stitch out a man’s initials, in order, all the same size.
+If I’m embroidering on a shirt cuff, a front pocket of a man’s shirt, or a bow tie for a man, I often ignore monogram convention and just stitch out a man’s initials, in order, all the same size.
 I typically use a bold sans serif or a classic serif.

 Monograms don’t always have to be comprised of three letters.
 Single initial monograms are lovely on home decor items.
 A single bold first initial can also be kind of fun and retro.
 (Think Laverne’s sweater on Laverne and Shirley)